weissale1/SoftwareDev-Reading-List/README.md

 ## Technical debt
 **[A] What Does Technical Debt Tell You?**\
 Introduction to the technical debt metaphor.
-Difficulties in quantifying techical debt.
+Difficulties in quantifying technical debt.
 Shortcomings of the metaphor.\
 https://www.infoq.com/articles/technical-debt-tells-you

 **[A] Technical Debt is Quantifiable as Financial Debt: an Impossible Thing for Developers**\